-(Click here to view a a model constitution for a state organization.)
+Click here to view a model constitution for a state organization.

 In order to help those planning regional or state meetings, the following list of suggestions has been prepared.
-Note in Item 8 that the National Office offers some financial assistance for such meetings.
+Note in #8 that the national office offers some financial assistance for such meetings.

 (1) The date of the meeting, the site, and the sponsoring chapter (or chapters) should be established a year in advance.
 It is recommended that there be a letter from an appropriate school official confirming that the facilities are available.
-(Some colleges and universities will provide facilities without charge for such meetings.
-Most do charge, however.)
+(Some colleges and universities will provide facilities without charge for such meetings.)

-(2) A preliminary announcement should be sent to all chapters in the state or region and to the National Office.
+(2) A preliminary announcement should be sent to all chapters in the state or region and to the national office.
 Current active chapters can be found by clicking on Find a Chapter.
-Schools without active chapters of Mu Alpha Theta may also be invited to attend, but you will have to rely on local or regional sources for mailing addresses.
+Schools without active chapters of Mu Alpha Theta may also be invited to attend.

 This preliminary announcement should include: